 TGbc Editor: please update the following paragraph in this subclause as shown below:

-The EBCS UL procedure allows a non-AP STA to transmit an EBCS UL framewith the expectation that there exists at least one EBCS STA that would relay the HLP payload carried in the frame to a destination specified in the frame.
+The EBCS UL procedure allows a non-AP STA to transmit an EBCS UL frame containing an HLP payload that is intended to be relayed by one or more EBCS relaying STAs to a destination specified in the frame.
 EBCS UL does not use Data frames and the EBCS DL Filtering block in Figure 5-1 does not apply.

 NOTE—The relaying service is best effort with no guarantee that the HLP payload will be delivered to the specified destination.